-- 1. From the Advanced menu, select System.

-- You can quickly view your Gateway's status by selecting System Status in the System section.

-- 3. To refresh the page, click Refresh.

-- 4. To continuously refresh the page, click Auto-refresh on. - To check for the latest firmware version of your Gateway, click Check for updates.
+- 1. From the Advanced menu, select System. - 2.
+You can quickly view the Gateway's status by selecting System Status in the System section. - 3.
+To refresh the page, click Refresh. - 4.
+To continuously refresh the page, click Auto-refresh on.

-This section displays the status of your Gateway's local network (LAN) and internet connection (WAN), firmware and hardware version numbers, MAC Address, IP settings of Verizon Internet Gateway for Business and extender(s) (if connected).
+This section displays the status of the Gateway's local network (LAN) and internet connection (WAN), firmware and hardware version numbers, MAC Address, IP settings of Verizon Internet Gateway and extender(s) (if connected).